-In a desperate bid to stabilise the world’s climate, governments and organisations across the globe are pledging to achieve net-zero emissions of greenhouse gases.
-Through their consumption behaviour, households are responsible for a massive 72% of current global greenhouse gas emissions1.
+In a desperate bid to stabilize the world’s climate, governments and organisations across the globe are pledging to achieve net-zero emissions of greenhouse gases.
+Through their consumption behavior, households are responsible for a massive 72% of current global greenhouse gas emissions1.
 As consumers and citizens, individuals are therefore key actors in reaching the 1.5°C goal under the Paris Agreement.
 And thanks to their direct link with the general population, utilities have a significant and important role to play in fulfilling the world’s net-zero ambitions.

 “The goal of net-zero emissions can be reached only if people adopt new behaviors and consumption patterns, such as switching to electric vehicles and renovating or retrofitting homes for energy efficiency.”

 Managing the net-zero transition – actions for stakeholders, McKinsey

 Ofgem agrees with this view.
 It says “As a nation, we’ve made significant progress in decarbonizing our economy.
 Overall emissions have fallen by 40% since 1990; but this progress has been largely from changes that have not involved consumers changing their behavior, notably decarbonization of electricity supply.
 If we are to meet our 2050 goals, changes will be needed to how homes are heated, and transport needs to transform.
 Consumers will have a role to play in engaging with new technologies and taking action to support decarbonization.”